-Phuket's national museum in Thalang contains ancient artifacts from Phuket and the Andaman region's long history and has exhibits about the famous Battle of Thalang where the well-known Two Heroines Chan and Mook (featured at a monument on the main road nearby) defended the island against the Burmese in the 18th century.
+Thalang National Museum exhibits ancient artefacts from Phuket as well as the Andaman region's long history.
+It's where you can learn about the famous Battle of Thalang where the well-known Two Heroines Chan and Mook (featured at a monument on the main road nearby) defended the island against the Burmese in the 18th century.

-It also has information and exhibits about daily life in Phuket, its tin mining history, the indigenous Sea Gypsy culture and the island's Chinese heritage.
+It also has information and exhibits about daily life in Phuket, the island's tin mining history, the indigenous Sea Gypsy culture together with the island's Chinese heritage.

 - Phuket FantaSea Cultural Theme Park